That's the way it always used to be in the NFL until that got chickified.

 I saw him say this.

-I'm familiar with his uh with his remarks.
+I'm familiar with his remarks.

 And this exposes the people with the short cropped hair who are behind this.

-The FCC's diversity advisory council has spent years providing us with specific targeted recommendations to correct this injustice.
+The FCC's Diversity Advisory Council has spent years providing us with specific targeted recommendations to correct this injustice.

 Yes.

-Cobb said how sad it is that most of these recommendations have not been put to a commission vote.
+Cops said how sad it is that most of these recommendations have not been put to a commission vote.

-Well, you're right about that.
+Yeah, you're right about that.

 Well, I'm right about most things.